 Let's widen our discussion.
-Table 1.1 gives an example of a recent investment and financing decision for 11 corporations.
-Seven are U.S. corporations.
-Four are foreign: Virgin Atlantic's headquarters are in London, TransCanada's in Calgary, LVMH's in Paris, and Vale's in Rio de Janeiro.
+Table 1.1 gives an example of a recent investment and financing decision for 10 corporations.
+Five are U.S. corporations and five are foreign.
 We have chosen very large public corporations that you are likely to be familiar with.
-You may have flown with Virgin Atlantic, shopped at Walmart, or posted a picture on Facebook.
+You may have shopped at Walmart, posted a picture on Facebook, or dreamed of buying a Ferrari.